Solving non-linear integral equations for laser pulse retrieval with Newton's method: Squaring the system, Newton's method, Homotopy continuation

 where $X = \{ E^+_k, E^-_k \}$ is the list of $2N$ variables and $F(X)$ is the $X$-dependent part of the set of equations $F_k(X), k=1,\dots, (N+1)N$ for the lower triangular part of (\ref{eq:double-delay}) flattened to a list and, analogously, the constant part of (\ref{eq:double-delay}) (pixel trace averages) is flattened to the list $C_{1\, k}, k=1,\dots, (N+1)N$.
 The last equation $F_{(N+1)N + 1}(X) - C_{1\, (N+1)N + 1} = 0$ is set to be the gauge condition (\ref{eq:gauge}).

 The polynomial system (\ref{eq:FXC}) is overdetermined.
 Moreover, due to numerical and experimental errors, it has no exact solution.
-We multiply\footnotemark the vector of equations with a random matrix $M$ having dimensions such that the reduced system has as many equations as variables.
+We multiply\footnotemark the vector of equations with a random matrix $M$ which can be reshuffled, having dimensions such that the reduced system has as many equations as variables.
 Then, the Jacobian of the reduced system is well defined and by alternating random matrices stochastic optimisation can be integrated.

-Here we choose $M$ with i.i.d.\ Rademacher random variables (taking values $\{ -1,+1 \}$ with probability $1/2$) to reduce the first $(k+1)k$ equations to $2k-1$ and attach the gauge condition as before at the end.
+Here we choose $M$ with i.i.d.\ Rademacher random variables (taking values $\{ -1,+1 \}$ with probability $1/2$) to reduce the first $(N+1)N$ equations to $2N-1$ and attach the gauge condition as before at the end.
 We denote the reduced system as

-It contains all isolated roots of the original system which Bertini's theorem guarantees, see for example \S{1.1.4} in~\cite{Bates:2013}, and additional ``spurious'' roots which are simple to detect as they do not solve (\ref{eq:FXC}).
-The situation here is similar to approaches for solving nonlinear PDEs by means of discretising them to polynomial systems, see e.g. Chapter 17 of \cite{Bates:2013} or \cite{Allgower:2006}.
-In most cases heuristics have to be used to decide whether a found solution actually corresponds to a physical solution of the original PDE.
-And it is not clear, a priori, whether the discretisation contains any solution, a single solution or infinitely many.
+It contains all isolated roots of the original system which Bertini's theorem guarantees, see for example \S{1.1.4} in~\cite{Bates:2013}, and additional ``spurious'' roots which do not solve (\ref{eq:FXC}) and which will differ, if $M$ is reshuffled.
+As shown later, at every step of the solution curve $X(S)=\{ E^+_k(S), E^-_k(S) \}$, see Fig. \ref{fig:pathtracker} (top left) the residual of eq. (\ref{eq:FXCM}) will be decreasing.
+Simultaneously, at very step it is tested if the residual of eq. (\ref{eq:FXC}) is decreasing (called ``down path'' later), the matrix $M$ reshuffled otherwise and the corresponding newly created reduced system (\ref{eq:FXCM}) solved, colored path segments in Fig. \ref{fig:pathtracker} (top left).
+Then the solver cannot converge to spurious roots corresponding to any particular $M$ along $X(S)$.

 A standard iterative technique for root finding of nonlinear equations is Newton's method.
 Given an initial iterate $X_{n=0}$ \footnote{Abuse of notation, this is a variable vector of length $2k$.
 Here the index $n = 0$ denotes $0$th Newton iteration.} and a nearby root $X^*$ the function (\ref{eq:FXCM}) is linearised at $X_0$